emilyhopegrove/HB-Project-What_would_you_wear_based_on_the_weather/README.md

 Need to pack for a trip with multiple stops in different climates, for various occasions?
 We'll have you covered. *

 ## Technical Details
-This app uses an API from (https://home.openweathermap.org/, "OpenWeatherMap") to retrieve current weather data for your location/s.
+This app uses an API from [OpenWeatherMap](https://home.openweathermap.org/) to retrieve current weather data for your location/s.
 The app is built using Flask, Bootstrap, Jinja, PostgreSQL,  Python, JavaScript (AJAX, JSON), HTML, and CSS

 The weather data is displayed using the Weather Icons library.*